SirTimme/alpagotchi/README.md

 # Alpagotchi | Alpaca + Tamagotchi

-Alpagotchi allows any user to create and take care of an individual alpaca.  \
+Alpagotchi allows any user to create and take care of their own alpaca.  \
 Items can be bought to satisfy hunger and thirst and work can be done to earn money for the items.

 ## Commands